eiffel-community/eiffel-intelligence/README.md

 [![](https://jitpack.io/v/eiffel-community/eiffel-intelligence.svg)](https://jitpack.io/#eiffel-community/eiffel-intelligence)

 # Eiffel Intelligence
 Eiffel Intelligence is a real time data aggregation and analysis solution for Eiffel events.
 While Eiffel represents an event based architecture, Eiffel Intelligence addresses the need of stakeholders to view the current state of the system by bridging the divide from immutable events to mutable state representation.

+Eiffel Intelligence consists of two components: the Eiffel Intelligence back-end (this repository) and the [Eiffel Intelligence front-end](https://github.com/eiffel-community/eiffel-intelligence-frontend), which is a graphical user interface.

+## What is Eiffel Intelligence?
+More information about what Eiffel Intelligence is and what it can be used for [can be read here](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/index.md).

 # About this repository
 The contents of this repository are licensed under the [Apache License 2.0](./LICENSE).